-- the development plans for the Kneat Gx platform ("Kneat Gx"); - the Company's business strategy; - the ability of Kneat Gx to demonstrate compliance with life sciences regulations under regulatory audit and inspection; - the Company's strategy for protecting its intellectual property; - the Company's ability to obtain necessary funding on favorable terms or at all, to fund future expenditures, including product development and capital requirements; - the Company's plan and ability to secure additional customers and additional revenues; - the ability to scale Kneat Gx within the customers' sites and processes; - the risk of competitors entering the market; - the Company's ability to hire and retain skilled staff; - the Company's expected use of the net proceeds from the IPF Facility and/or any future offering; - the anticipated effects of the IPF Facility and/or any future offering on the business and operations of the Company - the estimate of the market size and market potential for Kneat Gx; - the use of Kneat Gx within the customers' sites and processes; and - the impact of the adoption of new accounting standards.
+- the development plans for the Kneat Gx platform ("Kneat Gx"); - the Company's business strategy; - the ability of Kneat Gx to demonstrate compliance with life sciences regulations under regulatory audit and inspection: - the Company's strategy for protecting its intellectual property; - the Company's ability to obtain necessary funding on favorable terms or at all, to fund future expenditures, including product development and capital requirements; - the Company's plan and ability to secure additional customers and additional revenues; - the ability to scale Kneat Gx within the customers' sites and processes; - the Company's estimate that existing customers have the potential to contribute more than \$65 million in Annual Recurring Revenue if fully scaled; - the risk of competitors entering the market; - the Company's ability to hire and retain skilled staff; - the Company's expected use of the net proceeds from the IPF Facility and the public equity financing completed in February 2024; - the anticipated effects of the IPF Facility and the February 2024 public equity financing on the business and operations of the Company - the estimate of the market size and market potential for Kneat Gx; - the use of Kneat Gx within the customers' sites and processes; and - the impact of the adoption of new accounting standards.

-Although the Company believes that the plans, intentions and expectations reflected in this forward-looking information are reasonable, actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking information contained in this MD&A. Factors that could cause or contribute to such differences include, but are not limited to, unexpected changes in business and economic conditions, including the global financial and capital markets, rising inflation, and rising interest rates; the Company's inability to continually develop technologically advanced products; the inability of the Company's products and services to gain market acceptance; the Company's failure to protect its intellectual property; unauthorized disclosures and breaches of security data; changes in interest and currency exchange rates; changes in operating revenues and costs; political or economic instability, either globally or in the countries in which the Company operates, including impacts from Russia's invasion of Ukraine; competitive factors; availability of external financing at reasonable rates or at all; impacts from the recent COVID-19 pandemic and the other factors discussed in this MD&A under the heading Risk Factors.
+Although the Company believes that the plans, intentions and expectations reflected in this forward-looking information are reasonable, actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking information contained in this MD&A. Factors that could cause or contribute to such differences include, but are not limited to, unexpected changes in business and economic conditions, including the global financial and capital markets, rising inflation, and rising interest rates; the Company's inability to continually develop technologically advanced products; the inability of the Company's products and services to gain broader market acceptance; the Company's failure to protect its intellectual property; unauthorized disclosures and breaches of security data; changes in interest and currency exchange rates; changes in operating revenues and costs; political or economic instability, either globally or in the countries in which the Company operates; competitive factors; availability of external financing at reasonable rates or at all; ability to adhere to the financial covenants under the Company's debt agreement, and the other factors discussed in this MD&A under the heading Risk Factors.
 Many of these factors are beyond kneat.com's ability to control or predict.
 These factors are not intended to represent a complete list of the general or specific factors that may affect kneat.com. kneat.com may note additional factors elsewhere in this MD&A. All forward-looking statements and information speak only as of the date made.
 All subsequent written and oral forward-looking statements attributable to kneat.com, or persons acting on kneat.com's behalf, are expressly qualified in their entirety by these cautionary statements.
-Readers are cautioned not to put undue reliance on forward-looking information due to the inherent uncertainty therein, kneat.com disclaims any intent or obligation to update publicly any forward-looking statements, whether as a result of new information, future events or results or otherwise, except as required by securities legislation.
+Readers are cautioned not to put undue reliance on forward-looking information due to the inherent uncertainty therein. kneat.com disclaims any intent or obligation to update publicly any forward-looking statements, whether as a result of new information, future events or results or otherwise, except as required by securities legislation.